Adebureaux/webserv/README.md

 # Webserv

-> :warning: **This project is designed to run on Linux systems due to epoll usage.**
+:warning: **Please be advised that the intended operating system for this project is Linux as it utilizes epoll.**

 ## Introduction